finbourne/lusid-sdk-java-preview/sdk/docs/TaxRuleSetsApi.md

 # **deleteTaxRuleSet**
 > DeletedEntityResponse deleteTaxRuleSet(scope, code)

-[EXPERIMENTAL] DeleteTaxRuleSet: Deletes a tax rule.
+[EXPERIMENTAL] DeleteTaxRuleSet: Delete a tax rule set.

-&lt;br&gt;              Deletes the rule for all effective time.                &lt;br&gt;              The rule will remain viewable at previous as at times, but it will no longer be considered applicable.                &lt;br&gt;              This cannot be undone.
+&lt;br&gt;              Deletes the rule set for all effective time.                &lt;br&gt;              The rule set will remain viewable at previous as at times, but it will no longer be considered applicable.                &lt;br&gt;              This cannot be undone.

 ### Example
 ```java